rrmina/fast-neural-style-pytorch/README.md

 ## License

 Copyright (c) 2018 Rusty Mina.
-For commercial use or any purpose that is not academic or personal, please contact me at (email: rustymina at gmail dot com).
 Free for academic or research use, as long as proper attribution is given and this copyright notice is retained.